budulinek/arduino-altherma-controller/README.md

 <img src="pics/daikin2.png" alt="daikin2" style="zoom:100%;" />

-**Controller**.
-Shows you the status of the P1/P2 connection and allows you to manually connect (or disconnect) the controller.
-The status can be:
-* **Disabled**.
-Controller mode has been disabled in **P1P2 Settings**.
-The controller can not write to the P1/P2 bus but it still passively monitors the P1/P2 bus and sends (most) data from the heat pump via UDP messages.
-* **Disconnected**.
-The controller is disconnected.
-The controller passively monitors the P1/P2 bus, reads (most) data from the heat pump and sends them via UDP messages.
-User can manually connect to the bus.
-* **Connecting...** The controller is in the process of connecting to the P1/P2 bus (to the main Daikin controller).
-* **Connected**.
-The controller is connected to the P1/P2 bus (to the main Daikin controller).
-Once connected, the controller can also:
-  - show Altherma model in **Daikin Unit**
-  - periodically request, read (and send via UDP) Altherma counters
-  - control Altherma by sending **Write Command** through the web interface
-  - control Altherma by sending commands via UDP
-* **Not Supported by the Pump**.
-The controller failed to connect to the P1/P2 bus (to the main Daikin controller) because it is not supported by the heat pump.
-The controller will not reconnect even if it is in the Auto Connect mode (see P1P2 Settings) but the user can still try to (re)connect manually.
-The **Not Supported by the Pump** status occurs when:
-  - The heat pump (the main Daikin controller) does not support external controllers.
-  - One external controller (for example Daikin LAN controller) is already connected to the P1/P2 bus and the heat pump does not support second external controller.
-The number of supported external controllers depends on the model of the Daikin unit.
-  - Two external controllers are already connected.
-This Arduino controller can not connect to the P1/P2 bus if there are already 2 or more external controllers (regardless of whether the Daikin unit supports more external controllers or not).

-**Daikin Unit**.
+**Daikin Indoor Unit**.
 Shows the name of your Altherma indoor unit.

+**Daikin Outdoor Unit**.\*\* Shows the name of your Altherma outdoor unit.

+**External Controllers**.
+Shows all external controller connected to the P1/P2 bus (incl. their addresses) and provides info whether additional controller is supported by your heat pump.
+These messages can show up:
+* **No connection to the P1P2 bus**.
+The controller failed to read any data packets from the P1/P2 bus.
+Check your connection to the P1/P2 bus.
+* **This device is connected (read only)**.
+The controller is connected in read only mode.
+It does not write anything to the P1/P2 bus but it still passively monitors the P1/P2 bus and sends (most) data from the heat pump via UDP messages.
+If your **Enable Write to P1P2** setting is set to Manually, you can manually enable write mode (if your pump supports additional device on the P1/P2 bus).
+Read only mode has several limitations:
+  - does not show Altherma model in **Daikin Unit**
+  - can not periodically request, read (and send via UDP) Altherma counters
+  - can not control Altherma by sending **Write Command** through the web interface
+  - can not control Altherma by sending commands via UDP
+* **This device is connected (address 0xF..)**.
+This Arduino device is connected to the P1/P2 bus for both reading and writing (sending commands).
+The controller can write to the P1/P2 bus only after it has been allocated an address by the heat pump.
+This Arduino controller will accept any address provided by the heat pump in the 0xF0 ~ 0xFF range.
+If your **Enable Write to P1P2** setting is set to Manually, you can manually disable write mode (release the address) and downgrade the connection to read only.
+* **Another device is connected (address 0xF..)**.
+Another device is connected to the P1/P2 bus (to the main Daikin controller), using address 0xF..
+This "another device" can be second Arduino device, commercial controller by Daikin or by third party (Daikin LAN adapter, Daikin Madoka, DCOM LT/MB module, Zennio KLIC-DA KNX interface, Coolmaster, etc.).
+* **Additional device can be connected (address 0xF..)**.
+Additional device can be connected to the P1/P2 bus.
+How many devices can be connected (ie. how many addresses are available for external devices) depends on the model of the heat pump.
+For example, Altherma LT supports 1 device (address 0xF0), Altherma 3 support up to 3 devices (addresses 0xF0, 0xF1 and 0xFF).
+* **Additional device not supported by the pump**.
+All available addresses have been allocated to external controllers.
+The heat pump (the main Daikin controller) does not support additional device on the P1/P2 bus.

 **Date**.
-Shows internal date and time of the heat pump.
+Displays internal date and time of the heat pump.

 **Daikin EEPROM Writes**.
 Every time you send **Write Command** through the web interface or a command via UDP, settings of the main Daikin controller (= controller on your heat pump) change and new values are written to its internal EEPROM. **<ins>Your main Daikin controller's EEPROM has a limited number of writes, so keep an eye on this counter in order to prevent EEPROM wear!
 It is adviced to do max 7000 writes per year (19 writes/day on average)</ins>**.
 * **Stats since ...**.
 Date and time since when **Daikin EEPROM Writes** are recorded.
 If you significantly change the date on the heat pump, reset the stats (so that **Average per Day** is calculated properly).